Build A Wider Frame

 Single-Arm Dumbbell Rows (4 sets x 8 to 10 reps)

-The single-arm dumbbell row is great for adding mass to your lats.
+single-arm dumbbell row is great for adding mass to your lats.
 Its long range of motion puts continuous strain on this particular muscle, working them harder than most other exercises.

 Working one arm at a time also helps to prevent muscle imbalances.
 If you want to fill out that XL t-shirt of yours, this is one exercise that must be a part of your weekly routine.

-For this exercise, Dexter takes his time completing each and every rep while making sure he keeps proper posture and correct form.
+Dexter takes his time completing each and every rep while making sure he keeps proper posture and correct form.
 Either standing with one hand on the dumbell rack, or with one knee on a bench, bend at the hips so that your arched back is slightly above parallel to the floor.

 Grasp the handle of the weight and slowly bring your hand up to your waist while keeping your elbow in tight.
 Focus on pinching your shoulder blades together at the top of the movement without twisting your body.